 Language: The foul language here may be an occasional curse word in dialogue, but, again, it’s not overtly offensive or thrown into the players face.

 The story of Darksiders revolves around the four horsemen of the apocalypse.
-Darksiders 3 takes place before Darksiders 1 and runs parallel with the events of Darksiders.
-The story focuses on the point of view of the mage Fury and her efforts to track down and defeat the seven deadly sins by command of the charred council and restore balance to Earth.
+Darksiders III takes place before Darksiders and runs parallel with its events The story focuses on the point of view of the mage Fury and her efforts to track down and defeat the seven deadly sins by command of the charred council and restore balance to Earth.

 In this slightly open world, 3D, Metroidvania-style game, combat is harsh and exploration is encouraged.
 One way this is aided is with abilities the player must learn to advance to new areas of the game.